Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

         .doOnSubscribe { println("OnSubscribe") } // provide some insight
         .doFinally { println("Finally") }         // ... into what's going on
     var cnt = 0
-    source.openSubscription().use { channel -> // open channel to the source
+    source.openSubscription().consume { // open channel to the source
-        for (x in channel) { // iterate over the channel to receive elements from it println(x)
+        for (x in this) { // iterate over the channel to receive elements from it println(x)
             if (++cnt >= 3) break // break when 3 elements are printed
         }